安裝中文字典英文字典辭典工具!

 One family of epistemological issues about perception arises when we concern ourselves with the psychological nature of the perceptual processes through which we acquire knowledge of external objects

-- Epistemology: The Philosophy of Knowledge
+- Epistemology: Understanding the Nature of Knowledge

 |